mhd1msyb/supersonic-aerofoil-calculator-SAC/README.md

  - Download and extract the Godot Engine from www.godotengine.org
  - Open the `project.godot` file using the Godot Engine application (an .exe on Windows)
  - Press `F5` to run

  #### Export to Android
  ...

- ## Issues, comments and queries
+ ## Issues
  Please report any bugs/crashes using the issue tracker.
 When reporting crashes, pleas provide a screenshot of the command window.
-Additionally, if you would like to ask a question(s) regarding any aspect of the program, feel free to send me (Mehdi) an email at [mhdmsy@hotmail.co.uk].

 ## License details
 This program is licensed under the Apache License Version 2.0 (for more details, view the `LICENSE` file).
 This program uses the Godot Engine, which is licensed under the Expat license.
 Please visit www.godotengine.org/license to view its (Godot Engine)  license, or refer to the `godot_engine_LICENSE` file.